 - All Live Apps have access to the names of your team members, their profile pictures, and their IDs, but nothing else about them.
 This is necessary for Quip's collaborative elements, like mentions and notifications, to work properly.

 If you want to know exactly which servers are being communicated with, you can check out a full list of them by clicking the “See server addresses” link on the install page.

 Requires [name of service] account: For some apps that communicate with external services, your team members will need to have an account with those services in order to use the app.
 They'll be prompted to log in the first time they insert the app in a Quip doc.

 AppExchange security approved: All applications in the AppExchange must go through a mandatory periodic security review.
 Salesforce assesses the security posture of partner offerings to ensure that applications published on the AppExchange follow industry best practices for security, and to promote trust between partners and customers.

-Not yet reviewed by AppExchange security: You may see this note in cases where developers have set up a URL through which to distribute their app, but haven't formally published it to the AppExchange yet.
+Has not received a third-party security audit: You may see this note in cases where developers have set up a URL through which to distribute their app, but haven't formally published it to the AppExchange yet.
 Use your best judgement here, and make sure you absolutely trust the developers before installing.